gamerwaves/Slack-to-MC-Bridge-MC-Mod-/README.md

 ## **IMPORTANT**

-INSTALL THE MODRINTH APP AND THEN INSTALL [THIS MRPACK](https://github.com/gamerwaves/Slack-to-MC-Bridge-MC-Mod-/raw/refs/heads/main/Slack-MC-Bridge%201.0.0.mrpack) INTO A NEW INSTANCE BY DOING THIS: NEW INSTANCE -> FROM FILE!!!
+INSTALL THE MODRINTH APP AND THEN INSTALL [THIS MRPACK](https://github.com/gamerwaves/Slack-to-MC-Bridge-MC-Mod-/raw/refs/heads/main/Slack-MC-Bridge%201.0.0.mrpack) INTO A NEW INSTANCE BY DOING THIS: NEW INSTANCE -> FROM FILE!!!\

+Animated emojis dont work.
+Emojis with dashes dont work to send to slack because all - are replaced with a _.

 ## What this is